OliverKillane/emDB/book/README.md

 2. `mdbook serve` from this directory edit the book, with rebuild on changes.

 ### Hosting
-This book is published to the emdb repo's github pages site.
+This book is published to the emdb repo's github pages site by the [publish workflow](./../.github/workflows/publish.yml) to the [emDB pages site](https://oliverkillane.github.io/emDB/).